romnn/microgpusim/WIP.md

 - add full python frontend (pycachesim api)

 #### Done
+- compile the full accelsim simulator from remote or local source so we can make changes
 - implement a simple scheduler and register kernels
   - so they receive the block and grid coordinates etc.
 - convert the trace of vectoradd into the pycachesim style api